isaisa002/BrokeBrokers-SOEN341-ProjectF2023/README.md

 ## 6. Installation instructions
    When the project is completed, the user will click on the given link to be led to our website in order to create an account.
-   After that, the user will be able to use the website's functionality such as search for proprieties and request visites.
+   After that, the user will be able to use the website's functionality such as search for proprieties and request visits.

 ## 7. Usage Guidelines